manukgr/TestVagrant/README.md

 ## TODO
 1. Add support for other browsers
+2. Add command line arguments support
-2. Add Dynamic locators support
+3. Add Dynamic locators support
-3. More tests
+4. More tests
-4. Autorun on Circle CI
+5. Autorun on Circle CI : Done
-5. Using python magic methods
+6. Using python magic methods
-6. Add allure report with screenshots and steps
+7. Add allure report with screenshots and steps